 With tractors, there are several configurations with regard to tyres, track and stability but with hobby farms, where sloping, less commercially productive blocks have often been subdivided from larger farms, stability is the big one!

 Often called flotation tyres, these types of tyres typically run lower pressure and spread the weight of the tractor.
 Although running higher pressures in the front is necessary when used in conjunction with a front end loader.
-You often see industrial and turf type tyres on machines working on turf farms and golf courses for their softer impact on those manicured areas.
+You often see turf type tyres on machines working on turf farms and golf courses for their softer impact on those manicured areas.
 The trade-off?
 They wouldn’t pull the skin off a rice pudding!

 SAFER With DUAL Wheels

 For real mountain goat country, we have fitted rear, dual-wheel (duals) setups, using the standard R1 Ag tyres.
 This makes for a seriously stable machine.
 Duals probably originate from the power farming machines of the early sixties, where development of 100+HP tractors began exceeding what could be delivered to the ground, at the drawbar.
 Culminating in the eighties, before zero till caught on, some seriously big tractors with massive tyre configurations operated on these shores.

 Almost without exception, at the 35HP/45HP end of the market, duals are particularly useful for taking on steep areas.
 So, for the soft, muddy hillside example, the duals would minimise slippage because of the more aggressive tread, while still having the benefits of a wide stance.

 When we set up duals at SOTA, we like to have the inside tyre on its narrowest bias.
 Why?
 It is to do with the levering action that is exerted on the axle bearing for every inch you increase the track.
 The narrow inside bias counteracts this to some degree because it distributes some of the weight behind aforementioned bearing.